-Zimbabwe is located in a spectacular setting in Southern Africa situated between two rivers and with Victoria Falls located on the border.
-This destination is full of colour, culture and history with exotic wildlife, friendly locals and also a spectacular coastline.
+Zimbabwe is located in a spectacular setting situated between two rivers and with the incredible Victoria Falls located on it's border.
+Zimbabwe is full of colour, culture and history with exotic wildlife, friendly locals and also a spectacular coastline.
 Find unique travel ideas where you can see the highlights of the country in a safe way.
-You will also get to see spectacular wildlife in their natural habitat.

 Get information, tips, itineraries and inspiration for visiting Zimbabwe.

 Most internationals arrive by flying direct into Harare or crossing the border from a neighboring country.
 Our authentic holidays will provide you with the chance to travel like a local, meet new people and learn more about the places you visit.
+You will get to see spectacular wildlife in their natural habitat.

 View ideas for taking a gap year in Zimbabwe - this country is safer to visit than what you might think.
 Zimbabwe is easily accessible from international airports and you can also cross the border from neighboring countries so getting here also isn't too difficult.